cheshire-cat-ai/docs/mkdocs/quickstart/installation-configuration.md

 ```

 The first time you run the `docker compose up` command,
-it will take several minutes to pull the Docker Cat image.
+it will take several minutes to pull the Docker Cat image depending on network connection.

 You will see three new folders: